PostHog/posthog.com/contents/blog/is-autocapture-still-bad.md

 ## 2. Autocapture creates bad data

 Amplitude argues autocapture means you need someone to police and clean the data.
-This may have been an issue for teams in the past, but with modern tools it’s possible to simply give users the information they need.
+This may have been an issue for teams in the past, but with modern tools it’s possible to simply give users the information they need instead.

 At PostHog, we do this through our [Data Management suite](/docs/user-guides/data-management), which lets you to add tags, descriptions and more to every event you track — whether autocaptured or not.
 At a glance you can see when an event has been created,  modified, deleted or gone ‘stale’.

-Adam’s article also raises the point that someone may make changes to your product which throw off your data without your knowledge.
+The article also raises the point that someone may make changes to your product which throw off your data without your knowledge.
 However this isn’t a risk that’s exclusive to autocapture, as it can happen with manual instrumentation as well.
 Ultimately, no analytics platform can protect your codebase from rogue engineers!

 ## 3. Autocapture takes the same/more time

-Amplitude’s article suggests that autocapture saves time for product managers because they don’t need to plan which events to track in advance, but it creates more work for analysts who need to deal with the extra information.
+Amplitude suggests that autocapture saves time for product managers because they don’t need to plan which events to track in advance, but it creates more work for analysts who need to deal with the extra information.

 But the article neglects to mention the opposite is also true: manual instrumentation saves time for data quality teams, but creates more work for product managers and engineers.